greatscottgadgets/luna/docs/getting_started.rst

 The easiest way to test your installation is to build one of the test applets.
-These applets are just Python scripts that construct and program gateware using nMigen; so they can be run like any other script:
+These applets are just Python scripts that construct and program gateware using Amaranth HDL; so they can be run like any other script:

 .. code:: sh